I was one of them and I still remember the nervous excitement as I tried to sit still in front of the camera and talk about my first ebook.

 What’s even more important than equipment & good lighting is of course your message.

 Does this raising of the bar mean you can afford to ignore video?

 Hmmm well maybe … but probably not, sorry.

 Video is the communication tool of the future but you’ll be pleased to know there are many ways to create videos so you can find what’s comfortable and effective for you.

-Firstly you need to decide which camera you want to lose and you have a couple of easy and inexpensive options:
+Firstly you need to decide which camera you want to use and you have a couple of easy and inexpensive options:

 - Use the inbuilt camera on your laptop (Make sure your screen is straight or you’ll have a crooked video!)

 - Use a FLIP video camera.
 This is how I started and the benefit of this is it comes with a table tripod so you can tilt the angle of the camera or film your videos from any location.
 You can pick one up from Amazon starting at approx. $160 and mine has lasted me years.